sage-code/maj/README.md

 **Purpose ...**

-Maj language has only potential use-cases, not an official single goal:
+Maj language has potential use-cases, but not an official goal:

 1. Linguistic studies;
 2. Chat and entertainment;